Knochenschall/Otto/README.md

 ## Installation

+##### Binaries

+Grab on of the binaries (both Windows 32/64 and Mac available) from the relases section and drop it where your DAW will look for it.

+##### From source code

  * Download or clone the [WDL-OL framework](https://github.com/olilarkin/wdl-ol);
  * use the duplicate.py script to create your own project: for example `duplicate IPlugText Otto yourname`;
  * replace Otto.h, Otto.cpp, resource.h and Otto.rc with the files in this repository;
  * place the images in resources/img
-   Target Mebership boxes you want to build for.
+ * on Xcode you'll need to add the images in the Resource folder and tick the Target Mebership boxes you want to build for.

 ## License